ggoldammer/CLIri-Bot/README.md

 # CLIri-bot
 ## Summary & Goal

 CLIri is a Command Line Interface (CLI) bot, which is a command based assistant that returns relevant information based on the given command.
-The name may or may not be a play on words with the CLI acronym and Apple's Siri assistant :stuck_out_tongue:
+The name may or may not be a play on words with the CLI acronym and Apple's Siri assistant. :stuck_out_tongue:

 This was a Node.js project for the University of Arizona Coding Bootcamp.